anandkrishnanbk/RestifyMongoJS/README.md

 RestifyMongoJS is a very simple sample restify mongojs project for CRUD Operations.

 ### Install the project dependencies
-'npm install' to install dependencies.
+`npm install` to install dependencies.

 ### Run the project
 `gulp serve`